yuzhaouoe/yuzhaouoe.github.io/_posts/2024-08-17-parallelism.md

 > TLDR: Split your dataset across multiple GPUs, each with a full model copy.
 Synchronize gradients after each pass.

-Pros:
-- Simple to implement
-- Scales well with number of devices for smaller models
-- Effective for large datasets

-Cons:
-- Communication overhead for gradient synchronization
-- Memory redundancy (full model on each device)
+Data parallelism is simple to implement, and scales well with number of devices for smaller model.
+It is especially effective for large datasets.
+On the other hand, it introduces a lot of communication overhead for gradient synchronization.
+Additionally, because a full copy of the model is stored on each device, it also causes memory redundancy.

 Pseudocode:
 ```python